lablup/backend.ai-docs-webui/docs/import_run/import_run.rst

 You can also create HTML or Markdown button about Jupyter notebook URL, too.
 Input a valid Jupyter notebook URL and click CREATE button.
 It will show code blocks that directly links to creating a session with notebook.
-You can see the badge code working by inserting it in the Github repositories or where it supports html or markdown.
+You can see the badge code working by inserting it in the GitHub repositories or where it supports html or markdown.

 .. note::